zachgoll/finance_to_code/log.md

 taking the exam, I bought [Cracking the Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850/ref=sr_1_1?ie=UTF8&qid=1500616884&sr=8-1&keywords=cracking+the+coding), and got myself setup with Hacker Rank's online training portal.
 I need to practice solving challenges every day just like we did here at the piscine, but with ALL the C libraries instead of the limited number of functions that we used here.

+### Sunday July 23

+Took some time off since taking (and passing!) my final exam at 42.
+I am now working on Hacker Rank exercises to prepare for interview questions, improve the breadth of my CS knowledge, and to expand my working knowledge of the C language.